CraftTweaker/CraftTweaker-Documentation/docs/Mods/Immersive_Engineering/CraftTweaker_Support/Metal_Press.md

 # Metal Press
-The Metal Press package can be used to add/remove recipes to/from the Immersive Engineering Metal Press
+The Metal Press package can be used to add/remove recipes to/from the Immersive Engineering Metal Press.

 ## Calling The Package: